 To devise a tractable estimation strategy, we rely on the approach introduced by Arellano and Bonhomme (2016), adapted to a setup with time-varying latent variables.
 Wei and Carroll (2009) introduced a related estimation strategy in a cross-sectional context.
-The approach combines quantile regression methods, which are well-suited to capture nonlinear effects of earnings shocks, with regression methods on bases of functions, which are well-suited to flexibly model conditional distributions.7 To deal with the presence of the latent earnings components, we use a sequential estimation algorithm that consists in iterating between quantile regression estimation, and draws from the posterior distribution of the latent persistent components of earnings.
+The approach combines quantile regression methods, which are well-suited to capture nonlinear effects of earnings shocks, with regression methods on bases of functions, which are well-suited to flexibly model conditional distributions.8 To deal with the presence of the latent earnings components, we use a sequential estimation algorithm that consists in iterating between quantile regression estimation, and draws from the posterior distribution of the latent persistent components of earnings.

-We take the earnings and consumption model to data from the Panel Study of Income Dynamics (PSID) for 1999-2009 and focus on working age families.
-Unlike earlier waves of the PSID, these data contain enhanced information on asset holdings and consumption expenditures in addition to labor earnings, see Blundell, Pistaferri and Saporta-Eksten (2016), for example.
+We take the earnings and consumption model to data from the Panel Study of Income Dynamics (PSID) for 1999-2009 and focus on working-age families.
+Unlike earlier waves of the PSID, these data contain enhanced information on asset holdings and consumption expenditures in addition to labor earnings; see Blundell, Pistaferri, and Saporta-Eksten (2016), for example.
 This is the first household panel to include detailed information on consumption and assets across the life-cycle for a representative sample of households.
-Although we abstract from labor supply, our modeling and estimation approach makes full use of the availability of panel information on earnings, consumption and assets.
+Although we abstract from labor supply, our modeling and estimation approach makes full use of the availability of panel information on earnings, consumption, and assets.
 In addition, the quantile regression specifications that we use allow us to obtain rather precise estimates, despite the flexibility of the model and the moderate sample size.

 Our empirical results show that the impact of earnings shocks varies substantially across households' earnings histories, and that this nonlinearity is a driver of heterogeneous consumption responses.
 Earnings data show the presence of nonlinear persistence, where "unusual" positive shocks for low earnings households, and negative shocks for high earnings households, are associated with lower persistence than other shocks.
 That is, such shocks have a higher propensity to wipe out the impact of the previous earnings history.
-Related to this, we find that conditional log-earnings distributions are asymmetric, skewed to the right (respectively, left) for households at the bottom (resp., top) of the income distribution.
-Although most of our results are based on PSID data, we show that similar empirical patterns hold in Norwegian administrative earnings data.